India › Jaipur Hotels › Jai Niwas Review

 - Walking: Nothing much of interest around the streets just outside, but nice enough to walk around.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse is Sindhi Camp, about 1km away (12-minute walk) and attached to the bus station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station to the guesthouse is Sindhi Camp, about 1 km away and attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.

-- Ask directions to the sister guesthouse, Arya Niwas (reviewed).
+- Ask directions to the sister guesthouse, Arya Niwas.
 It offers the low-key but very likable Chitra Cafeteria.
 Big thalis (set meals in steel plates) are a specialty, which can also be enjoyed on the terrace or lovely lawns.
 Vegetarian meals only.
-3-minute walk (250m).
+(250m).

 Otherwise, near the Arya Niwas are:

 - Trattoria – Rooftop setting between Arya Niwas and Jai Niwas.
 Wood-fired pizzas, but menu is more limited.
 About halfway between the Jai Niwas and Arya Niwas.
-2-minute walk (130m).
+(150m).

 - The Bella Italia – Almost identical to Trattoria.
 Better selection than just pizza and pasta, with crepes and Chinese also available.
 Open for breakfast.
-3-minute walk (230m).
+(250m).

 - No shops along the streets outside the guesthouse of any interest to tourists, so head to the Old City (see below).